AnthonyThomahawk/NoBlock/README.md

 # Usage & info
 NoBlock is a simple shell script that unblocks access to blocked websites, blocked either by parental controls or by your ISP. <br>
-To use NoBlock, simple clone the repo or download the script (NoBlock.bat) then double click it (it will automatically request admin rights if not given).
+To use NoBlock, download the script (NoBlock.bat) then double click it (it will automatically request admin rights if not given).

 ![ez2](https://i.imgur.com/JnZx9wV.png)